WiFire/api/README.md

 # WiFire API documentation.
 For partner applications to access WiFire's public WiFi database

-You will need an API key to access this service.
-Please email wifire.bizdev@mobstac.com to get an API key.
+You will need a username and password to access this service.
+Please email wifire.bizdev@mobstac.com to get credentials generated and assigned to your organization.

 ## Making a request